 Summer & Winter First Year Student Orientation: All students should be prepared to take a Math placement test during Orientation.
 The Math department provides a Math Placement FAQ: http://www.nmu.edu/mathandcomputerscience/math-placement-faq

-Summer, Winter, & Online Transfer Student Orientation: We recommend that all transfer students who do not have college-level credit in mathematics earned and transferring appropriately to NMU take the Math Diagnostic Test.
-This test will be available during orientation for those coming in person, or online for those taking part in the Online Orientation.
+Summer, Winter, & Online Transfer Student Orientation: Transfer students who do not have college-level credit in mathematics earned and transferring appropriately to NMU will take a proctored Math placement Test.
+This test will be available during orientation for those coming in person, or once a month throughout the semester.

-During orientation all first year students take a 50-minute multiple choice Math Placement Test (regardless of AP credits).
+During orientation all first year students take a proctored Math Placement Test (regardless of AP credits).
 This test helps determine which mathematics courses (and certain other courses) are appropriate to enroll in, given the student's current math skill set.

 For those students who have not taken a math course in a while, we recommend practicing any math skills that were once mastered but are now unpracticed.
 Some helpful websites for reviewing math include Kahn Academy (https://www.khanacademy.org/math) and SOS Math (http://www.sosmath.com).